Clean Drinking Water for Schools in Uganda

 Project status: In operation, credits available

-The primary objective of the programme is to disseminate water purification systems to low-income households and institutions such as schools, starting in Uganda.
+The primary objective of the programme is to disseminate water purification systems to institutions such as schools and health centers.
 Carbon finance is used to give households access to the clean water technologies thereby improving the livelihoods and health conditions of thousands of people and at the same time reducing CO2 emissions by reducing the consumption of non-renewable firewood and charcoal.

 Lack of access to safe drinking water and inadequate sanitation and hygiene are responsible for the majority of the 2.2 million annual deaths caused by diarrhoeal disease.
 Children under five are particularly affected.
 According to the WHO report, 2.1 billion people do not use improved sources of drinking water.
 Over one third of those live in sub-Saharan Africa.